acpfog/linux-notes/freeipa_server_fedora.md

 ### Management through Web UI

-Open in browser the link `https://freeipa.company.local/` and log in with user "admin" and the password you set by -a option.
+Open in your browser the link `https://freeipa.company.local/` and log in with user "admin" and the password you set by -a option.
 You can add a new account with login "username".

 ### Check requests to the LDAP server